mjwireless/ansible-network-labs/lab_documentation/lab_user_guide.md

     ```
     > **Note**: Here Ansible combines the connection type **-c network_cli** with the **ansible_network_os=ios** inventory variable and now knows how to successfully communicate with the network device.

-    > ***TIP:***  Ansible allows you to pass variables like ansible_network_os on the command line with the -e option and this has the highest precedence, i.e. will override any variable you have set.
+    > **TIP**:  Ansible allows you to pass variables like ansible_network_os on the command line with the -e option and this has the highest precedence, i.e. will override any variable you have set.
     You could try setting this to an illegal value, for example:
     ***ansible routers -m ping -c network_cli -e ansible_network_os=linux***
     You can also try setting it to a different vendors network operating system such as junos, the result may at first be surprising.
 However, ‘network_cli’ uses similar mechanisms to connect to network devices so a misconfiguration here may not result in failure.